Napoleon Rama: Politics

 He served as delegate and the Vice President of the 1971 Constitutional Convention when it opened on June 1, 1971, and was part of the group that initiated Ban Marcos resolution that prohibited Ferdinand Marcos and his wife Imelda from being part of the Convention and from being voted to any elective position, which failed to prosper in the convention.

 At the height of the martial law in the Philippines, he was incarcerated at the Fort Bonifacio in 1972.
-Other personalities that were detained included Benigno Aquino Jr., Ramon Mitra Jr., and Francisco Rodrigo.
+Other senators that were detained included Benigno Aquino Jr., Ramon Mitra Jr., and Francisco Rodrigo.
 A petition for habeas corpus was filed on their behalf.

 Together with his friend Benigno Aquino Jr., he founded the political party Lakas ng Bayan (LABAN) against the Marcos-backed Kilusang Bagong Lipunan (KBL).
 In 1978, he ran for the Interim Batasang Pambansa elections and lost as it was dominated by KBL candidates.

 After EDSA revolution, he was appointed by then President Corazon Aquino as delegate of the Constitutional Commission that drafted the 1987 Philippine Constitution and became the commission's Floor Leader.

-Later years
+Later years and death

 He was awarded "Most Outstanding Alumnus of Universidad de San Carlos", the Ninoy Aquino Memorial Award in 1990, and the 1992 Premio Zobel, the oldest Spanish literary award in the country.
 During the 25th anniversary of the EDSA Revolution in 2011, then president Benigno Simeon Aquino conferred upon him the Philippine Legion of Honor with the rank of Grand Commander.

 He succumbed to diabetes and pneumonia at St. Luke's Hospital in Quezon City and died on January 10, 2016.

+Ancestry

 Awards and recognition

+Rama was a recipient of the following honors and awards: